skp17/my_website/content/authors/admin/_index.md

 I am a graduate in electrical engineering from Concordia University.
 I have studied in various subfields of electrical engineering such as electronics, digital systems design (VHDL), power electronics, digital signal processing, computer architecture, antennas, etc.
-I also have experience in programmimg languages such as C++, Java, HTML, etc.
+I also have experience in programmimg languages such as Python, C#, C/C++, etc.

 I am a person who loves to learn and improve myself in all aspects.
 I love helping others and sharing my knowledge.